 Never drive away from the scene of even minor car accidents before speaking with emergency responders - police or ambulance paramedics.
 If you are the one who calls 911 to report the accident, tell the operator your name, location, how many people appear to be injured and how many cars are involved.

 Make sure your car is not creating a hazard for other motorists.
 If you are unable to move your car, turn on your hazard lights or place your hood or trunk up.
 Collect the contact information - names, phone numbers, and addresses - of those involved in the accident and any possible witnesses.

 When speaking with the police after an auto accident, limit yourself to the facts.
 Never speculate or guess.
 Under no circumstances should you tell the police you are to blame for the accident.
 Do not make accusations as to who is to blame either.

 Write down, obtain, and keep safe as much pertinent information about the accident and your injuries, including witness statements and police reports as soon as possible.
+It would also be a good idea to take pictures of the accident scene, including to all involved cars, people at the scene, skid marks, and road obstructions.
 This will help reconstruct the facts of the accident and assist you in resolving an insurance claim.